TiagoMRib/Biosphere/README.md

 The long-term vision is a **self-sustaining evolving ecosystem simulator** where animals adapt over time, forming unique populations through mutation and selection.

 ---

+## 🔮 Future Work Checklist

+- [ ] **Aging system**:
+  - Animals are born as babies with penalties (speed, strength).
+  - They mature into adults with peak traits.
+  - Old age brings penalties.

+- [ ] **Biome system**:
+  - Biome regions with temperature, vegetation, and camouflage effects.
+  - Animals adapt better/worse depending on their traits and colors.
+  - Climate affects food growth and animal survival.

+- [ ] **Seasonal cycles**:
+  - Changing temperature, day length, and food availability over time.
+  - Seasonal migrations as a possible emergent behavior.

+- [ ] **Egg-laying animals**:
+  - Alternative reproduction path where offspring hatch after incubation.
+  - Egg as a food source that, if not destroyed spawns animals

+- [ ] **Camouflage & visibility**:
+  - Animal colors compared to biome colors for predator/prey detection difficulty.

+- [ ] **Child protection behavior**:
+  - Parents may defend or guide offspring.
+  - Herd/pack dynamics possible in social species.